MacMannes/stackmob-docs/sdks/ios/guides/developer.md

 ## Queries

 While you will perform fetch requests to do all reading in Core Data, predicates enable you to return a subset of a schema's objects by placing conditions on the read, for example retrieving todos from today, or friends with birthdays this week.
-The Core Data fetch requests implementation is built on top of the lower level query API.
+The Core Data fetch requests implementation is built on top of the datastore query API.

 <!--- Predicates -->